ffrancisco88/aisleproximitymap/README.md

 git clone <YOUR_REPO_URL> proximitymap cd proximitymap
 ```
-> Or just copy the `/app` folder from this Emergent project to your PC.
+> Or just copy the `/app` folder from this project to your PC.

 ## 5. Configure backend env
 Create `backend/.env`: